odoo/documentation/content/applications/finance/fiscal_localizations/kenya.rst

 ..
 Important::
-   If your device has **already been initialized** (through another ERP, for example), enable the :doc:`../../general/developer_mode`, go to the :guilabel:`eTIMS` tab, and enter the key obtained through a previous initialization in the :guilabel:`Device Communication Key` field.
-Click :guilabel:`Save manually`, then :guilabel:`Initialize OSCU` (which may take a moment to become available).
+   If your device has **already been initialized** (through another ERP, for example), enable the :doc:`../../general/developer_mode`.
+Then, in the :guilabel:`Kenya eTIMS Integration` section, enter the ID of the unit in the :guilabel:`Unit ID` field and the key obtained through a previous initialization in the :guilabel:`CMC Key` field.
+Click :guilabel:`Save` when done.

 Once the **OSCU module** has been :ref:`initialized <kenya/initialization>`, an OSCU serial number is generated for each company on that database with its **country** set to :guilabel:`Kenya`.
 The